christorrella/TDU-PSP-Slew-Mode/README.md

 ![Slew Mode Menu Image](https://github.com/christorrella/TDU-Slew-Mode/blob/main/SlewModeMenu.png?raw=true)

-Note that this cheat leverages the existing TCS Mode (Traction Control Setting) menu in the game, allowing for easy usage of Slew Mode from within the game.
+Note that this cheat hijacks the existing Driving Mode/TCS (Traction Control System) menu, allowing for easy usage of Slew Mode from within the game.
 Because of this, TCS is effectively locked in a "disabled" state until the cheat is disabled from PPSSPP's Cheats pause menu and the game is re-loaded.

 ## Menu Options
 The Slew Mode menu cycles through three different modes: 'Speed 5', 'Speed 1', and 'Disable'.